frictionlessdata/tableschema-py/README.md

 - __strict (bool)__: alter `strict` mode for further work

 __Raises__
-- `exceptions.TableSchemaException`: raises any error that occurs during the process
+- `TableSchemaException`: raises any error that occurs during the process

 __Returns__